NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Results

 \section{Results}

-The HSMDv1, HSMDv2, NeuroHSMDv1 and NeuroHSMDv2 where all tested on the same computer equipped with a quad-core Intel(R) Core(TM) i7-4770 CPU @ 3.40GHz, 16GB of DDR3 @ 1600 MHz and 1TB of HDD.
-The
+The HSMDv1, HSMDv2, NeuroHSMDv1 and NeuroHSMDv2 were all tested on the same computer equipped with a quad-core Intel(R) Core(TM) i7-4770 \gls*{cpu} @ 3.40GHz, 16GB of DDR3 @ 1600 MHz and 1TB of \gls*{hdd}.

 The results section is divided into three parts.
-Namely, Section \ref{Ch4.1:resources_usage} shows the resources usage to enable the comparison between the two kernels' complexity, the speed performance results are presented in Section \ref{Ch4.2:performance} and Section \ref{Ch4.3:benchmark} shows the benchmark results when tested against the CDnet2012 and CDnet2014 datasets.
+Namely, Section \ref{Ch4.1:resources_usage} shows the resources' usage to enable the comparison between the two kernels' complexity, the speed performance results are presented in Section \ref{Ch4.2:performance} and Section \ref{Ch4.3:benchmark} shows the benchmark results when tested against the \gls*{cdnet2012} and \gls*{cdnet2014} datasets.